trivago/gollum/README.md

 If you got any errors during build regarding external dependencies (i.e. the error message points to another repository than github.com/trivago) you can restore the last dependency snapshot using [godep](https://github.com/tools/godep).
 Install godep via `go get github.com/tools/godep` and restore the dependency via `godep restore` when inside the gollum base folder.

+## License

+This project is released under the terms of the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).